-The briefer, more inspiring and more vivid a vision is, the more effective it will be.
+The briefer, more inspiring and more vivid they are, the more effective it will be.
 Visions are, however, only the starting point for entities or individuals looking to achieve.

 Once a vision of the future has been created, organizations or individuals need to decide what their role is in helping to bring this vision to life.
 These summaries of their role are often referred to as “Mission” or “Purpose” statements.
 Visions and missions are in turn the starting point for any strategic analysis, design or planning.

 Visions can also be thought of as ordinal decision making tools.
 What this means is that when employees are faced with a choice between two options they should be able to ask themselves “which option aligns most with our vision?”, and feel comfortable pursuing whichever options is most aligned.

 Many different types of groups benefit from having them including:

 Companies, partnerships and for profit groups should have them

 Divisions and sub-teams within organizations often benefit from having their own vision and mission statements

 Charitable and third sector organizations should have them

 Social groups and other organizations often benefit from them as they can help bring people together and set direction

 Some individuals choose to have personal vision statements as part of their development process